 I have mixed feelings about this time of year.
-On the one hand, I love my family and I’m flying about 40 hours round trip from Santiago and back just to spend a few days with them.
-I have SO much to be thankful for.
+On the one hand, I love my family and I have SO much to be thankful for.
 On the other hand, I’ve spent most of my career working on American Indian reservations so my feelings about the whole “let’s celebrate the Indians helping the pilgrims” is kind of ambivalent because I know how that worked out for the Indians.

 This month, though, I am super thankful because we finished Making Camp Lakota, a game that teaches math (division) in Lakota and English, as well as about Lakota history and culture.
 I’m always happy when we finish a game but this one was particularly special, and I didn’t really even work on it, because I was in Chile.
 I’m thankful to have helped build a company where we can simultaneously produce software that can aid in revitalizing a language and make knowledge of the culture available to anyone with an Internet connection.